 let Latisys help solve your compliance puzzle

 In today’s digital age, information security is paramount and an extremely important criterion when deciding to outsource your infrastructure.
 Whether you are in the ecommerce business, if you host sensitive health or financial information, or if your organization simply demands the highest levels of security, you understand the role that compliance plays in demonstrating how you protect your data.
 At Latisys we understand the significance of meeting compliance regimes such as the Payment Card Industry’s Data Security Standard (PCI DSS), the Health Insurance Portability and Accountability (HIPAA) HITECH Privacy Rule and the Gramm-Leach-Bliley Act (GLBA) otherwise known as the Financial Services Modernization Act of 1999.
-Our infrastructure is compliance-ready and has been tested/audited by a 3rd party to ensure that the appropriate physical controls and information security policies are in place to protect your data and meet these standards.
+Our data center infrastructure is compliance-ready and has been tested/audited by a 3rd party to ensure that the appropriate physical controls and information security policies are in place to protect your data and meet these standards.

 Latisys has successfully attained SOC 2 Type 2 and SOC 3 reports for its Ashburn, Chicago, Denver and Irvine data centers.